Stop Perfectly Good Food from Going to Waste!

-Every year food service providers throw away billions of pounds of excess usable food.
+Every year food service providers throw away millions of pounds of excess usable food.
 Tell them to give it to the hungry!

 When supermarkets and eateries find themselves with extra food that can't be sold, they usually just toss it into the dumpster out back.
 With world hunger at an all-time high, the food industry should be more mindful of their waste and donate their usable food to homeless shelters, soup kitchens, and other non-profits that help feed the hungry.

-Sign the petition asking the Chairman of the Food Industry Association, to create incentives for America's food service providers to donate their extra food to the 30 million Americans who go hungry every day.
+Sign the petition below asking the Chairman of the Food Industry Association to create incentives for America's food service providers to donate their extra food to the 30 million Americans who go hungry every day.

-With hunger in the world today at an all-time high, I find it appalling that restaurants and supermarkets are responsible for up to 15 billion pounds of untouched food products per year.
+With hunger in the world today at an all-time high, I find it appalling that restaurants and supermarkets are responsible for millions of pounds of untouched food products per year.
 A significant portion of this food is still usable and fit to be consumed, yet it finds its way into dumpsters instead of hungry mouths.

-The excess that the food industry wastes every year could very well be put toward feeding those in need.
-I am saddened to hear that perfectly nutritious food is simply dumped into garbage cans when it could be used to feed people who have to constantly worry about where their next meal will come from.
+This perfectly nutritious food is simply dumped into garbage cans when it could be used to feed people who live in constant worry about where their next meal will come from.
 This is especially disheartening when you consider all of the children who are suffering from hunger.

-I am writing to ask that, as Chairman of the Food Industry Association, you create incentives for these food service providers to donate their excess food to homeless shelters and soup kitchens.
+As Chairman of the Food Industry Association, I ask that you create incentives for these food service providers to donate their excess food to homeless shelters and soup kitchens.
 These organizations always welcome donations, and could stand to benefit greatly if restaurants and markets gave even just a small amount of their leftover food.